 How will the proposed LSCNRA affect hunting and fishing activities?

 Designation of the LSCNRA will not affect hunting and fishing activities.
 The rules and regulations regarding hunting and fishing will continue to be determined by the State of Texas.
 As is presently the case, each individual landowner, whether participating in the LSCNRA or not, will determine how hunting and fishing take place on their land within the guidelines of state law.

 Will the LSCNRA make the area more resilient to coastal storms?

 Coastal natural areas store hurricane storm surge water and support a resilient coastal economy.
 Creating the LSCNRA is a way to capitalize on the economic value of the area’s natural, cultural, and historical sites while supporting flood damage reduction.

 What is the best way to show support for the LSCNRA proposal?

 Creation of a new National Recreation Area requires Congressional approval.
-Legislation to obtain national recreation area designation has been drafted and plans are being made to introduce the legislation in Congress during 2017.
+Legislation to obtain national recreation area designation has been drafted and plans are being made to introduce the legislation in Congress.
 Strong local support of the plan is critical to obtaining the votes needed to approve the bill.
 You can help by writing or contacting your Congressional representatives to express your support